The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Source Classification

-We classify stellar sources by combining \texttt{PARSEC} predictions with literature studies, identifying RSGs, O-AGBs, and C-AGBs using flux ratio criteria.
-We base our analysis on \texttt{PARSEC} v1.2s tracks, which model the evolution of stars with metallicities ranging from $0.0001 \leq Z \leq 0.02$ for masses $0.1 \leq M/M_\odot < 350$, $0.03 \leq Z \leq 0.04$ for $0.1 \leq M/M_\odot < 150$, and $Z = 0.06$ for $0.1 \leq M/M_\odot < 20$ \citep{chen2014,chen2015,Tang}.
-These tracks cover stellar evolution from the pre-main sequence (PMS) phase up to either the first thermal pulse (TP) or carbon ignition.
-For stars in the thermally pulsating AGB (TP-AGB) phase, we incorporate the TP-AGB evolution using the COLIBRI code \citep{Pastorelli2019,Pastorelli2020,Marigo,Rosenfield}.
-In this phase, we account for circumstellar dust, assuming a composition of 60\% silicate and 40\% aluminum oxide for M stars, and 85\% amorphous carbon and 15\% silicon carbide for C stars, based on \cite{Groenewegen2006}.
+The atmospheres of the AGB stars are modeled using \textsc{COMARCS}, incorporating an extensive set of molecular species for both O-rich AGB and C-rich AGB stars \citep{Aringer,Aringer_2016}.
+The models include key molecular absorbers that are accessible with our JWST bandset, such as the HCN and C$_2$H$_2$ absorption features, which can be traced with the F300M filter (see Fig.~3 in \citealt{Aringer}).
+We further note that the PARSEC evolutionary tracks for RSGs, as provided by the CMD interface, do not include circumstellar dust.
+Consequently, these models describe dust-free stellar photospheres and are unable to reproduce the dust emission features commonly observed in dusty RSGs, particularly at $\sim10$ and $11.3\,\mu$m \citep{Jones2017}.

 For simplicity, we assume no line-of-sight interstellar extinction and foreground extinction correction, which should only be a small effect on evolved stars in the near and mid-infrared.
 We also adopt the Kroupa IMF which is corrected for unresolved binaries \citep{Kroupa2001,Kroupa2002}, which was used to compute the integrated magnitudes.
-We adopt a single value of $Z=0.0152$.
-Photometric fluxes for HST and JWST bands are retrieved in the Vega system using the CMD 3.7 web interface\footnote{\url{http://stev.oapd.inaf.it/cgi-bin/cmd_3.7}}.
+Photometric fluxes for HST and JWST bands are retrieved in the Vega system using the CMD 3.7 web interface.
 We convert these to AB magnitudes and flux densities using the Vega magnitude offsets defined in the JWST pipeline \citep{jwst-pipeline}.